 To understand the human endocannabinoid system, it’s helpful to know a little about one of the most fundamental concepts in biology: homeostasis.
 And the best way to understand homeostasis is to think of Goldilocks and the Three Bears.

-That classic fairy tale illustrated the idea that the best outcome often lies somewhere in the middle, between two extremes.
+The classic fairy tale illustrates the idea that the best outcome often lies somewhere in the middle, between two extremes.
 We don’t want things too hot or too cold, but just right.

 Because of its crucial role in homeostasis, the ECS is widespread throughout the animal kingdom.
 Its key pieces evolved a long time ago, and the ECS can be found in all vertebrate species.

-The three key components of the ECS are:
+The three key components of the human endocannabinoid system are: